hypi-universe/docs-legacy/content/tutorials/03-crud.md

+---
+title: Hypi GraphQL CRUD Tutorial
+metaTitle: Hypi GraphQL CRUD Tutorial
+metaDescription: Hypi GraphQL CRUD Tutorial showing you how to use the generated CRUD API
+---

 # Hypi GraphQL CRUD Tutorial

 In this tutorial we’re going to show you how to use our GraphQL API to perform CRUD operations on your app.